Red Hat and CentOS Installation

 After you extract the Couchbase Server installation files, go to the sub-directory:

-Run the following script to relocate the Couchbase Server installation to the present working directory (PWD):
+Run the following script to complete the non-root Couchbase Server installation:

 This enables you to continue the installation as a non-root, non-sudo user.